Beefster09/table-lang/design.md

 You can create an open union which allows any type to join it later.
 This allows for something like type polymorphism.

 ## Tables

+MAYBE these should live in userland as a metaprogramming library?

 A table is conceptually similar to a struct, but it is only stored in homogeneous memory either on the heap or in static memory.
 Tables are dynamically sized by default and are ordered arbitrarily.